BarthPaleologue/Blog/content/posts/non-euclidean-blackholes/index.md

 tags: ["CosmosJourneyer", "Shaders"]
 ---

-Okay, I know what you are thinking: "Non Euclidean Blackholes?
+Okay, I know what you are thinking: "Non Euclidean Black holes?
 What is this guy talking about?".
 I know, I told myself so at first, but bear with me, it is actually fun!

-## What is a blackhole?
+## What is a black hole?

-A blackhole is a region of space where the gravitational field get so strong the bending of spacetime becomes very noticable (and deadly, mom's spaghetti).
+A black hole is a region of space where the gravitational field get so strong the bending of spacetime becomes very noticable (and deadly, mom's spaghetti).
 It becomes so strong that scientists predict the bending becomes infinite at its center at what is called a singularity.
 This is where the laws of physics breaks down and we don't know what happens.

-## Simulating a blackhole
+## Simulating a black hole

-Thankfully for us, we don't care about the laws of physics at the center to be able to render a blackhole.
+Thankfully for us, we don't care about the laws of physics at the center to be able to render a black hole.
 We only need to simulate the bending of spacetime around it.

-Basically, we discretize the path light takes from the observer to the blackhole.
-At first, it will travel in a straight line, and for each step, we will bend the direction of the lightray a little bit towards the blackhole depending on the distance to it.
-(The closer the light ray is to the blackhole, the more it will bend towards it).
+Basically, we discretize the path light takes from the observer to the black hole.
+At first, it will travel in a straight line, and for each step, we will bend the direction of the lightray a little bit towards the black hole depending on the distance to it.
+(The closer the light ray is to the black hole, the more it will bend towards it).
 This technique is called raymarching.

 This can done by in realtime by using a raymarching shader!
 Even though we do a lot of approximations, the result can be quite good.
 This is CosmosJourneyer's version: